1972 through 1973

 Graf's title was release right after Wendy's and is almost completely identical.

-Detroit Hard Rock City (Wendy Records), Detroit Rock City 1973 (Graf Zeppelin), Fly Over Nuremburg (TDOLZ), Monsters of Rock (Tarantura), & Song of Detroit (Celebration)
+Detroit Hard Rock City (Wendy, original and reissue), Detroit Rock City 1973 (Graf Zeppelin), Fly Over Nuremburg (TDOLZ), Monsters of Rock (Tarantura), & Song of Detroit (Celebration)

 Celebration appears to be much more complete than the other releases - but it is not.
 The two additional tracks (Dazed & Stairway) are actually from the Salt Lake tape that was released long after this title.